andrewahn-ubc/pokemAhn/README.md

 ## How to Play
 Arrow keys: move player/navigate the map
-Space bar: pause/resume music
+Tab: pause/resume music
-f: switch song
+8: switch song
 +/-: zoom in/out

 # If you're curious about how it works